masgalascharles/Snake-DQN-From-Scratch/README.md

 # Snake-DQN-From-Scratch
 This is a Deep Q Network built from scratch and trained to play Snake, using only NumPy and CuPy.
+The goal of this project was to learn how DQNs work at the lowest level by implementing everything manually rather than relying on deep learning frameworks.

 Includes:
 - Custom neural network